 EXTERNSHIPS FOR STUDENTS WITH VA FUNDING

-All students who receive funding through Veterans Affairs should limit their externship search to sites located in Washington state.
-Externship sites out of state may not be approved.
+All students who receive funding through Veterans Administration should limit their externship search to sites located in Washington State.
+Externship sites out of state may not be approved, and the Veterans Administration may not pay tuition.

 85/15 RULE